orent2018/payoneer/README.md

 a GET request

+Persistance was added to maintain the count through restarts using a file which is maintained in the docker volume and will not change even upon image updates.

 A docker file to build an image to run the python app was created

 A jenkins multibranch pipeline was created to: